Field Trips

 May 1, Wednesday, Goosepond Mountain State Park, Chester, New York: Meet Bob Slechta (845-541-8210) in the parking lot next to the Chester McDonald’s at 8 am to bird this often-neglected location.

-May 4, Saturday, Bashakill Wildlife Management Area, Wurtsboro, New York: We’ll bird this premier location with Joyce Depew (845-978-9952) to see if we can top 60 species for the day!
-Meet at the first (Department of Environmental Conservation) parking area on Haven Road before you get to the bridge over the Bash.
+May 4, Saturday, Bashakill Wildlife Management Area, Wurtsboro, New York: We’ll bird this premier location with Scott Baldinger* (914-643-7396) to see if we can top 60 species for the day!
+Meet Scott at 8 am at the Department of Environmental Conservation parking area on Haven Road before you get to the bridge over the Bash. *Note change in trip leader from what was printed in the spring issue of the Feather.

 May 8, Wednesday, Stewart State Forest, Montgomery, New York: Meet Bill Fiero (845-728-5208) at the north Ridge Road parking area at 8 am for an easy walk as spring migration heats up.